Jthon-lab/a2c-ppo-ddpg/README.md

 - Improved version of DDPG(D4PG)
 - Orthogonal initialization and layer scaling
 - Hyperbolic tan activations
+- **Hyper-parameter tuning**, for a better performance, we need time to select a proper hyper-parameters for each environments
 - ...

 ### Experimental Result ###
 1. **ToyEnvironments**
 We run a2c,ppo and ddpg in CartPole, Acrobot and Pendulum environments as a starting task, and the learning process is shown below, each algorithm runs 3 random seed.